 Mess and stress are two words every mom is well acquainted with.
-Even before the craziness that is 2020 happened, we mothers knew these words intimately.
+Even before the craziness that was 2020 happened, we mothers knew these words intimately.

 Every where you turn, there’s another thing to clean up.
 Someone inevitably spills their food or knocks over their glass of milk.
 Someone else gets a little creative with the magic markers and decorates the wall or an outfit.